What is a Patent?

-Only an issued patent can adequately protect a design.
+A patent is a contract between the United States government and holder of the invention and granted by the federal government through the USPTO.
+States are not allowed to issue patents.
 A granted patent gives its owner the right to exclude others from making, using, offering for sale, selling, or importing the patented invention.
 Patent rights are territorial.

 Currently, the life of a patent is 20 years from the filing date of the patent application that was the basis for the issuance of the patent.

 The types of patents are utility patents, design patents, plant patents.

 Relate to a new or improved machine, article of manufacture, a composition of matter, or a process.